daniel-furman/ensemble-climate-projections/README.md

 * SDMs: Associates presence locations to environmental variables to estimate niche
 * Workflow: `Data pre-processing` -> `Model fitting` -> `Assessment` -> `Baseline interpolation (1970-2000)` -> `Extrapolate across time`

-**Question 1: *What underlying uncertainties are contained in geospatial climate change forecasts?*** The distribution models were extrapolated across eight Global Climate Models, four shared socioeconomic pathways, and three bi-decade periods.
-Habitat with suitable underlying climatic conditions for X. vigilis declined by ~51% to ~9.3% of its current range, akin to range restrictions predicted for Y. brevifolia, by ~48% to ~8.6% of its baseline range.
-Uncertainty among climate forecasts was measured from spatial overlap: the mean was taken where at least five GCMs agree and the minimum and maximum were taken where at least two and where all eight GCMs agree, respectively.
+**Question 1: *What underlying uncertainties are contained in geospatial climate change forecasts?*** An ensemble of Species Distribution Models were extrapolated across eight Global Climate Models, four shared socioeconomic pathways, and three bi-decade time periods.
+Across these conditions, we predicted similar decline in suitable habitat for X. vigilis (~51% to ~9.3% of baseline) and Y. brevifolia (~48% to ~8.6% of baseline), considering areas where at least five GCMs overlapped within the baseline range (intersection / baseline).

 <p align="center"> <img src="data/ensemble_extrapolation.png" width = 630/>

-**Question 2: *How can models of climate change effects on geographic distributions best incorporate symbiotic species relationships?*** We predicted large overlap between species' distributions across future climate forecasts (~x to ~y), a proxy for the underlying similarity in their climatic niche.
-We best controlled modelling error by taking a well-fit soft voting ensemble, as well as by benchmarking environmental change across interpolation and extrapolation conditions.
+**Question 2: *How can models of climate change effects on geographic distributions best incorporate symbiotic species relationships?*** We minimized modelling error by using a soft voting ensemble of well-fit classifiers, as well as by benchmarking climatic change between interpolation and extrapolation data, with Jaccard Similarity among principal components.
+Over the above forecasts, we predicted constricting spatial overlap between the species (~56% decrease from baseline climate, on average), which worsened further into the future.

+**Conclusion:** Our results reveal the importance of symbiotic species relationships in Species Distribution Models of climate change effects.
+We hypothesize that habitat degradation will be heightened for areas with both severe change in climate and environmental catastrophe, such as strong wildfire.
+We next aim to identify the populations most overlapped across time, primarily so to target ecological conservation.

 ### Programming Workflow